-- Articulate an issue of concern in the field of criminology or criminal justice. - Conduct a comprehensive literature review. - Critically evaluate an issue of concern in the field of criminology or criminal justice. - Develop appropriate research methods to address an issue of concern in the field of criminology or criminal justice. - Complete and receive institutional research ethics approval, if required. - Collect and analyze data to examine an issue of concern in the field of criminology or criminal justice. - Interpret and discuss limitations of data. - Make recommendations on an issue of concern in the field of criminology or criminal justice. - Orally defend conclusions about an issue of concern in the field of criminology or criminal justice.
+- Articulate an issue of concern in the field of criminology or criminal justice. - Conduct a comprehensive literature review. - Critically evaluate an issue of concern in the fields of criminology or criminal justice. - Develop appropriate research methods to address an issue of concern in the field of criminology or criminal justice. - Complete and receive institutional research ethics approval, if required. - Collect and analyze data to examine an issue of concern in the field of criminology or criminal justice. - Interpret and discuss limitations of data. - Make recommendations on an issue of concern in the field of criminology or criminal justice. - Orally defend their research and conclusions about an issue of concern in the fields of criminology or criminal justice that withstands the scrutiny of the academic community.